 As a Choral Conductor, David has served as a guest conductor for Mass Choir Festivals, sponsored by both the Indiana Music Educators’ Association, the Indiana Choral Directors’ Association, and American Guild of Organist Chapter Events.
 Under Lamb’s direction, the Seymour High School Madrigal Singers completed performance tours to Kentucky, Ohio, New York, West Virginia and in Indiana.

-Professional memberships include the American Choral Directors’ Association, the Music Educators’ National Conference, the National Association of Teachers of Singing, the Organ Historical Society, and the Louisville, Indianapolis, and Southern Indiana Chapters of the American Guild of Organists, where he holds the Service Playing Certificate and the Colleague Certification.
+Professional memberships include the American Choral Directors’ Association, the National Association of Teachers of Singing, the Organ Historical Society, and the Louisville, Indianapolis, and Southern Indiana Chapters of the American Guild of Organists, where he holds the Service Playing Certificate and the Colleague Certification.
 In 2012, Dr. Lamb was elected to a National Office in the American Guild of Organists, serving a two-year term as the Councillor for Region V the Great Lakes Region, which includes Illinois, Indiana, Kentucky, Michigan, & Ohio.

 Dr. Lamb’s professional experiences include work in the realms of concert organist, choral director, church organist, singer, voice teacher, accompanist, pit player, music administrator, public school teacher, college instructor, workshop leader, clinician, and recording artist.
 As a volunteer on the Jacobs School of Music Alumni Board at Indiana University, David Lamb was the founder and the first president of the Indiana Organists United, an alumni affiliate of the Indiana University Jacobs School of Music Alumni Association.
 He continues to serve on the IOU Alumni Board with the esteemed title of Honorary Founding President.